Workshop on Incomplete Data

 (Donald B. Rubin, D. M. Titterington, Walter R. Gilks and Jean Diebolt).

 Many others (17) participated in it or wrote letters with comments.
-The authors
+The

 replied to all of them in writing.